Eprince-hub/cloudinary-image-upload/README.md

 ## Features

 - Upload image to Cloudinary using `API Route`
-- Create user profile with image using `API Route`
 - Display the uploaded image in the client
-- Display the user profile with image in the client

 ## Getting Started